 Things to do in Japan in March

-All throughout the month of March, graduation ceremonies (sotsugyôshiki in Japanese) occur at each school in Japan, announcing the end of the academic year.
-Spring vacation, which lasts several weeks, allows Japanese families to visit theme parks 🎡 and other attractions.
+In March, graduation ceremonies (sotsugyôshiki in Japanese) are held at each school throughout Japan, announcing the end of the academic year.
+Spring vacation, which lasts several weeks, is the opportunity for Japanese families to visit theme parks 🎡 and other attractions.

 The first influx of tourists arrives within the month, and crowds peak around March 20th at the start of ohanami, as the season of blooming cherry trees is one of the best times to visit Japan.